Doctors Note Logo

 Why Antibiotics Fail to Cure Chronic Skin Hives: The Immune Realities

-Chronic hives are driven by immune system overactivity—especially mast cell and basophil histamine release often linked to autoimmune factors—so antibiotics generally won’t help.
-Effective management focuses on non-sedating H1 antihistamines (with dose adjustments), add-ons like omalizumab or leukotriene antagonists, and supportive lifestyle measures.
+Chronic hives stem from immune system overactivity—primarily mast cell and basophil histamine release, often tied to autoimmune triggers—which is why antibiotics typically don't work.
+Evidence-based management centers on non-sedating H1 antihistamines (with dose adjustments as needed), add-on therapies like omalizumab or leukotriene receptor antagonists, and supportive lifestyle changes to reduce flare-ups.

 answer background